Leh: History

 Leh was for centuries an important stopover on trade routes along the Indus Valley between Tibet, Kashmir, India and China.
 The main goods carried were salt, grain, pashm or cashmere wool, charas or cannabis resin from the Tarim Basin, indigo, silk yarn and Banaras brocade.

-Although there are a few indications that the Chinese knew of a trade route through Ladakh to India as early as the Kushan period (1st to 3rd centuries AD), and certainly by the Tang dynasty, little is actually known of the history of the region before the end of the 10th century, when Tibetan prince Skyid lde nyima gon (or Nyima gon), a grandson of the anti-Buddhist Tibetan king, Langdarma (r. c.
+Although there are a few indications that the Chinese knew of a trade route through Ladakh to India as early as the Kushan period (1st to 3rd centuries AD), and certainly by the Tang dynasty, little is actually known of the history of the region before the end of the 10th century, when Tibetan prince Skyid lde nyima gon (or Kyide Nyimagon), a grandson of the anti-Buddhist Tibetan king, Langdarma (r. c.
 838 to 841), founded the kingdom.
 He conquered Western Tibet, although his army originally numbered only 300 men.
-Several towns and castles are said to have been founded by Nyima gon, and he apparently ordered the construction of the primary sculptures at Shey.
-"In an inscription, he says he had them made for the religious benefit of the Tsanpo (the dynastical name of his father and ancestors), and of all the people of Ngaris (Western Tibet).
+Several towns and castles are said to have been founded by Nyimagon, and he apparently ordered the construction of the primary sculptures at Shey.
+"In an inscription, he says he had them made for the religious benefit of the Tsenpo (the dynastical name of his father and ancestors), and of all the people of Ngaris (Western Tibet).
 This shows that already in this generation Langdarma's opposition to Buddhism had disappeared."
 Shey, 15 km east of modern Leh, was the ancient seat of the Ladakhi kings.

-During the reign of Delegs Namgyal (1660–1685), the nawab of Kashmir, then a province in the Mughal Empire, arranged for the Mongol army to temporarily leave Ladakh, though it returned later.
-As payment for assisting Delegs Namgyal in the Tibet–Ladakh–Mughal war of 1679–1684, the nawab made a number of onerous demands.
-One of the least was construction of a large Sunni Muslim mosque in Leh, at the upper end of the bazaar in Leh below Leh Palace.
+During the reign of Delegs Namgyal (1660–1685), the Nawab of Kashmir, then a province in the Mughal Empire, arranged for the Mongol army to temporarily leave Ladakh, though it returned later.
+As payment for assisting Delegs Namgyal in the Tibet–Ladakh–Mughal war of 1679–1684, the Nawab made a number of onerous demands.
+One of the least was construction of a large Sunni Muslim mosque in Leh, at the upper end of the bazaar below Leh Palace.
 The mosque reflects a mixture of Muslim and Tibetan architecture and can accommodate more than 500 people.
 This was apparently not the first mosque in Leh; there are two smaller ones that are said to be older.

 Administration

 The Ladakh Autonomous Hill Development Council (LAHDC) is in charge of governance in Leh.
 It has 30 councillors, 4 nominated and 26 elected.
 The Chief Executive Councillor heads and chairs this council.
 The Deputy Commissioner of Leh also holds the power of chief executive officer of the LAHDC.
-The current Deputy Commissioner of Leh district is Santosh Sukhdeve.